 It is quite a common problem that contact details are incorrect in your email signature.
 This is often the case because users don’t know how to change them at the source.
-Instead, they manually change the information in the email signature every time that they send or compose a new email.
+Instead, they manually change the email signature information every time they send or compose a new email.
 I don’t suppose that you have tried this, eh?

 10. You reply to someone who replied to your initial email from the built-in email App on iPhones.

 The reason for this failure is that the email is handled through the iPhone’s built-in email app.
 It simply can’t handle Pictures decently whatsoever.
-Unfortunately, we all have to live with it until Apple will fix this.
+Unfortunately, we all have to live with it until Apple fixes this.
 Meanwhile, you can install and use another email app.
-One of the best is Google’s Gmail application as it handles images in email signatures quite well.
-Additionally, Xink can control html email signatures used with this app.
+One of the best is Google’s Gmail application, as it handles images in email signatures quite well.
+Additionally, Xink can control HTML email signatures used with this app.

 11. The email format has changed during the mail correspondence.

-It will soon be a rare sight, but nonetheless it still happens these days – an email has been converted from html to plain text.
+It will soon be a rare sight, but it still happens these days – an email has been converted from HTML to plain text.

-When you are in the middle of an email correspondence and the email format is switched to plain text, Outlook will convert the email signature to plain text as well.
+When you are in the middle of email correspondence, and the email format is switched to plain text, Outlook will convert the email signature to plain text.
 It does not matter if you have created a plain text email signature or not because Outlook will convert the actual email content to plain text anyway.
 The result is never good, suffice to say.
 In every case of this occurring, you will see a plain text signature that is improperly formatted.
 The only solution is to mark the poorly formatted plain text email signature and replace it with your correct one.
 You can also complain to Microsoft, of course!

 12. The email takes up over 1 MB of space, even though there are no attachments.